crystallabs/crysterm/documentation/positioning.md

 There is no place to store the absolute and relative position separately among widget's data (in `self.position.*`).

-(The only place where absolute values are recorded is in `self.lpos`, which stores various absolute coordinates/size of the last render.
-However note still the values are referring to distance from corresponding sides, not from (0,0) on the top left.)

-So setting "a" values works similarly to the "r" values; Blessed just subtracts the parent's value from the current widget's value to convert absolute to relative.
+Setting "a" values works similarly to the "r" values.
+Blessed just subtracts the parent's value from the current widget's value to convert absolute to relative, and then proceeds as if relative value was specified.

-After that, the same code as for relative setters runs (well, it's a copy of the code actually, but identical).

 E.g. setting `atop = value` results in `value -= parent.atop`, followed by
 code identical to setting `rtop`.